mbchavez27/mbchavez27/README.md

 ### A Machine Proposed Human-Validated Taglish-English Parallel Corpus for E-Commerce Alignment Analysis

-research on creating a high-quality taglish-english parallel corpus through a machine-proposed, human-validated pipeline for multilingual nlp and e-commerce applications.
+a machine-proposed, human-validated taglish-english parallel corpus for multilingual nlp and e-commerce applications.

 </details>